 The Workers Advisors already have an advantage over employers in that they are privy to all medical documentation contained in the worker's file.
 If it is the intention of this recommendation to provide access to the aforementioned documents only to the Workers Advisors, then the appeal process will become even more unfairly biased in the worker's favour.
-This recommendation should allow for provision of information to both the worker's representative and the employer's representative.
+This recommendation should allow for provision of information to both the worker's representative.